Cystitis is an inflammation of the bladder. It may precede or be secondary to urolithiasis (stones in the urinary tract).

 Also known as feline infectious enteritis, cat plague, feline distemper and feline ataxia, feline panleukopenia is a severe and highly infectious disease caused by a virus from the Parvovirus family.
 It has a high mortality rate of 25% – 70%.
 The name panleukopenia is derived from the very low white blood cell count in infected cats.

 The prognosis for kittens is poor, especially in younger kittens.
-There are no medications available to kill the virus, therefore the cat is given supportive therapy, giving the cat a chance to fight the virus off with it's own defences.
-Strict isolation is essential during this period to ensure other animals aren't infected.
+There are no medications available to kill the virus, therefore the cat is given supportive therapy, while the cat fights the virus.
+Strict isolation is essential during this period to ensure other animals aren’t infected.

-Cat flu (also known as upper respiratory tract disease) is a general term used to describe common set of symptoms of the upper respiratory tract.
+Cat flu (upper respiratory tract disease) is a common set of symptoms of the upper respiratory tract.

-Cat flu is caused several pathogens (disease causing organisms).
-The most common causes are Feline herpes virus (FHV), feline calicivirus (FCV), Feline Reovirus, Bordetella Bronchiseptica and Feline Chlamydophila.
+There are several pathogens (disease-causing organisms) responsible for cat flu.
+The most common causes are Feline herpesvirus (FHV), feline calicivirus (FCV), Feline Reovirus, Bordetella bronchiseptica and Feline Chlamydophila.

 Symptoms include; sneezing, nasal discharge, eye discharge, mouth ulcers, eye ulcers, fever, loss of appetite.

 Treatment depends on the cause of the cat flu.
 There are no drugs to treat viral infections and supportive care is necessary.
 This includes keeping the nose clear of discharge.
-Even if the cause is viral, antibiotics may be prescribed to protect against secondary bacterial infections.
+Antibiotics to protect against secondary bacterial infections.